txt/plm18/doc/review10.md

 	  `(let ((,temp ,x))
 	      (* ,temp ,temp)))

-Q13.
-In the nested slot access example:
+Q11.
+In the nested slot access example,

 	(defmacro ? (obj first-slot &rest more-slots)
 	  "From https://goo.gl/dqnmvH:"
 	  (if (null more-slots)
 		  `(slot-value ,obj ',first-slot)
 		  `(? (slot-value ,obj ',first-slot) ,@more-slots)))

+How does this expand `(? obj a b c d)`?

 How does this expand (? obj a b c d)